ImperialCollegeLondon/fair-data-repository/docs/index.md

 - `invenio-cli services` - Manages the Docker services required to run the application.
     Can be used to setup, start, stop and teardown the services.
 - `invenio-cli run` - Starts the Flask development server and a set of Celery workers.
+    Note that in development this should always be used rather than `invenio run` as this passes appropriate configuration.
 - `invenio-cli packages` - Wraps `pipenv` to manage Python dependencies.
 Can be used to install, uninstall and update packages.
 - `invenio-cli pyshell` - Starts a shell in the virtual environment with an initialised